Full API Reference

 add_users(usernames)

-Add one or more users to this group.
+Add users to the group.

 Parameters: